holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/03_bmtron/lesson_plan.md

 ## Lesson Plan

 In this lesson, we increase the "fun" from the previous maze game and start to investigate different types of motion.
-Really, however, this is just about taking the principles of the previous lesson and applying them again.
+In particular, we examine the difference between moves inside an `if` and moves outside an `if`.
+In doing so, student practice using the game loop pattern to structure their thinking.
 The overall goal is to have them create the program with minimal hints and then appreciate how engaging it can be.

 ### Setup

-Have `drawing_game_skeleton.sb3` loaded up with the code hidden Have `bmtron.sb3` loaded up with the code hidden
+- Have `drawing_game_skeleton.sb3` loaded up with the code hidden
+- Have `bmtron.sb3` loaded up with the code hidden
-Have YouTube clip from tron up and loaded
+- Have YouTube clip from tron: https://youtu.be/hMT8tRrEMC4?t=84s

 ### Actual Lesson